ApeWorX/ape/docs/userguides/plugins.md

 **NOTE**: Typically, a `_cli.py` module is used instead of a `__init__.py` module for the location of the Click CLI group because it is logically separate from the Python module loading process.
-If you try to define them together and use ape as a library as well, there is a race condition in the loading process that will prevent the cli plugin from working.
+If you try to define them together and use `ape` as a library as well, there is a race condition in the loading process that will prevent the CLI plugin from working.

 For common `ape-click` usages, use the `ape.cli` namespace.
 For example, use the